microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

    ```

 ## Quick Samples
-A few typical usages of Maven Plugin for Azure Web Apps are listed at [Web App Samples](../docs/web-app-samples.md).
+A few typical usages of Maven Plugin for Azure App Service Web Apps are listed at [Web App Samples](../docs/web-app-samples.md).
 You can choose one to quickly get started.

 ## Common Configuration